Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/12 - Views and Contraints/README.md

 1. Create an iOS Project, add UI Elements to its View Controller, each UI Element to linked to their Outlets and Actions as required.

+2. Create an iOS project with a View Controller (with UI Elements) and a Controller.
+Add Constraints in the UI Elements so they have the same positions across all Apple mobile devices (3.5” - 5.5”).

 ## Knowledge

 | Knowledge Unit   |      Studied      | Memorized |